Danny Pugh: Return to Leeds United

 On 22 September 2011, Pugh rejoined Simon Grayson's Leeds United on a three-month loan with the option to a permanent move.
 He made his second debut for Leeds the next day in a 3–3 draw with Brighton & Hove Albion.
 He scored his first goal of his second spell at Leeds in a 1–0 victory over Portsmouth at Elland Road on 1 October.
 He scored his second goal in consecutive games in a 3–0 win over Doncaster Rovers on 14 October.
 Due to the injury to Jonny Howson, Pugh moved into a central midfield position.
-He signed for Leeds on a two and a half-year deal on 2 January 2012.
+He signed for Leeds on a two-and-a-half-year deal on 2 January 2012.

 In August 2012, Leeds manager Neil Warnock announced that Pugh and teammate Robbie Rogers had been placed on the transfer list to generate funds for a new striker.
 He played just six games throughout the 2012–13 season.
 In January 2013, he joined Sheffield Wednesday on loan until the end of the season.

-Pugh was originally signed to fill in the left wing for Jérémy Hélan who was set to leave Hillsborough, however upon Hélan's return to the club, Pugh dropped back to the left back position.
+Pugh was originally signed to fill in the left-wing position for Jérémy Hélan, who was set to leave Hillsborough; however, upon Hélan's return to the club, Pugh dropped back to the left-back position.
 Pugh made his debut for the "Owls" in a 2–1 away victory at Charlton Athletic on 26 January, and manager Dave Jones said that he was impressed with Pugh's debut.
 Pugh scored his first goal for Wednesday directly from a free kick in a 3–1 home victory over Brighton & Hove Albion on 2 February.

 He made his first appearance of the 2013–14 season on 9 November, as Leeds recorded a 4–2 victory at Charlton Athletic; Pugh won a penalty in the second half.
 Manager Brian McDermott went on to praise Pugh, saying he "hadn't started a game all season and comes in and does that".
 Pugh finished the season with 22 appearances to his name, but was released by the club in May 2014.

 Coventry City

 Pugh joined Steven Pressley's Coventry City on a one-year contract in July 2014.
-He picked up an ankle injury which required surgery just two games into his Coventry career, and lost his first team place at left-back to Ryan Haynes.
+He picked up an ankle injury which required surgery just two games into his Coventry career, and lost his first-team place at left-back to Ryan Haynes.
 He played just five League One games throughout the 2014–15 campaign, and was released by new manager Tony Mowbray in May 2015.